MuthuLakshmiSubramanian/Image-Gallery/README.md

-# Image-Gallery
+# 🖼️ Image Gallery

-🖼️ Image Gallery Project A responsive image gallery built using HTML, CSS Flexbox, and properties like flex-wrap and flex-basis.
-The layout adjusts to different screen sizes using flexible and clean styling, making it suitable for displaying images in a neat grid format.
+A responsive image gallery built using HTML and CSS Flexbox.
+It showcases a clean layout for displaying images in a flexible and organized grid structure.

+## 🚀 Features

+- Built with HTML and CSS
+- Responsive design using Flexbox
+- Clean and minimal layout
+- Easy to customize and expand